By Wyatt Earp in 1896

-Now all this had passed very quickly and we were bearing down on the strangers at a steady lope.
+Now all this had passed quickly, and we were bearing down on the strangers steadily.
 Bud groaned.
-“I’ll do what you say,” he protested, “but if I was you I’d let ’em have the stuff, and then catch ’em afterward.”
+“I’ll do what you say,” he protested, “but if I was you I’d let ’em have the stuff and then catch ’em afterward.”

-As we got within range of the four men I threw my gun on them.
-Even as I did so it flashed across me that they wore no masks; that their faces were wondrously pacific, and that no sign of a gun peeped out among them.
-Just as I realized that we had been fooled, the four threw up their hands with every appearance of terror, their distended eyes fastened on the muzzle of my gun, their lips moving in voluble appeals for mercy.
+I threw my gun at them as we got within range of the four men.
+Even as I did so, it flashed across me that they wore no masks, their faces were wondrously pacific, and no sign of a gun peeped out among them.
+Just as I realized we had been fooled, the four threw up their hands with every appearance of terror, their distended eyes fastened on the muzzle of my gun, their lips moving in voluble appeals for mercy.
 Bud jammed down the brake and jerked the team onto their haunches, showering valiant curses on the men to whom he had proposed to surrender a moment before.

-They were harmless Mexicans who had been searching the brush for some strayed broncos.
+They were harmless Mexicans searching the brush for some strayed broncos.
 The impulse that led them to plant themselves by the road on the approach of the stage was sheer idiocy, and they were lucky that it did not cost them their lives.
-What they really had intended was to ask us if we had seen any horses back along the road.
+They intended to ask us if we had seen any horses back along the road.

 This opera bouffe [comedy] situation was the nearest approach to a hold-up that came within my experience.
 My brother Morgan, who succeeded me, was equally fortunate.
-After he left the service the post was resumed by Bob Paul, whom I had succeeded at the time when he retired in order to run for Sheriff of Pima county.
-And it was then that Bud Philpott ran into the adventure which capped with tragedy our comedy encounter with the Mexicans.
+After he left the service, the post was resumed by Bob Paul, whom I had succeeded when he retired to run for Sheriff of Pima county.
+And then, Bud Philpott ran into the adventure, which capped with tragedy our comedy encounter with the Mexicans.

 It was in 1881.
-The stage left Tombstone at 7 o’clock in the evening with a full load of passengers inside and out, and a well-filled treasure-box in the front boot.
+The stage left Tombstone at 7 o’clock in the evening with a full load of passengers inside and out and a well-filled treasure box in the front boot.
 They changed teams as usual at Drew station, fifteen miles out.
 About three hundred yards further on the road crosses a deep ravine.
-Just as the horses started up the opposite side of this ravine, the coach following them by its own momentum, there came a shout of “Halt there!” from some bushes on the further bank.
+Just as the horses started up the opposite side of this ravine, the coach following them by its own momentum, a shout of “Halt there!” came from some bushes on the further bank.
 Before the driver could have halted even if he had wanted to, they started in with their Winchesters, and poor Bud Philpott lurched forward with a gurgle in his throat.
-Before Bob Paul could catch hold of him he fell down under the wheels, dragging the lines with him.
+Before Bob Paul could catch hold of him, he fell down under the wheels, dragging the lines with him.

 “Halt there!” shouted the robbers again.

-Now things happened quickly on the frontier, where bullets count for more than words, and the greatest difficulty I have encountered in the task of writing these recollections is that of trying to convey an idea of the rapidity with which one event follows another.
+Now things happened quickly on the frontier, where bullets count for more than words, and the greatest difficulty I have encountered in writing these recollections is trying to convey an idea of the rapidity with which one event follows another.

-The moment the first shots were fired and Philpott fell, the horses plunged ahead so viciously that nothing could have stopped them.
-In missing the messenger and killing the driver the robbers had defeated their own plans.
-As Bob fired he moved over to Philpott’s seat to get his foot on the brake, thinking that it could not possibly improve matters to have the coach overturned while it was under fire.
+When the first shots were fired, and Philpott fell, the horses plunged so viciously ahead that nothing could have stopped them.
+In missing the messenger and killing the driver, the robbers had defeated their own plans.
+As Bob fired, he moved over to Philpott’s seat to get his foot on the brake, thinking it could not improve matters to have the coach overturned while it was under fire.
 Imagine the horses yanking the coach out of the ravine and tearing off down the road at a breakneck gallop, with the lines trailing about their hoofs.
-And, imagine Bob Paul with his foot on the brake hearing shots and the cries of frightened passengers behind him and wondering what was going to happen next.
+And imagine Bob Paul with his foot on the brake, hearing shots and the cries of frightened passengers behind him and wondering what would happen next.

-What did happen was this: The rustlers had made such elaborate plans for the holdup that they never dreamt of the coach getting away from them.
-Hence they had tied up their horses in a place where they could not be reached with the speed necessary to render pursuit practicable.
-With all hope of plunder vanished, and with poor Bud Philpott lying dead in the ravine, these ruffians squatted in the middle of the road and took potshots at the rear of the coach.
-Several bullets hit the coach and one mortally wounded an outside passenger.
+What did happen was this: The rustlers had made such elaborate plans for the hold-up that they never dreamt of the coach getting away from them.
+Hence they had tied up their horses in a place where they could not be reached with speed necessary to render pursuit practicable.
+With all hope of plunder vanished and poor Bud Philpott lying dead in the ravine, these ruffians squatted in the middle of the road and took potshots at the rear of the coach.
+Several bullets hit the coach, and one mortally wounded an outside passenger.